Tillerson's fury at Trump required an intervention from VP Pence

 Kelly and Mattis have been Tillerson’s strongest allies in the cabinet.
 In late July, “they did beg him to stay,” a senior administration official said.
 “They just wanted stability.”

-At that time, however, State Department spokesperson Heather Nauert responded to speculation that Tillerson was thinking about resigning by saying he was “committed to staying” and was “just taking a little time off” in Texas.
+At that time, however, Nauert responded to speculation that Tillerson was thinking about resigning by saying he was “committed to staying” and was “just taking a little time off” in Texas.

 Tillerson's top State Department spokesman, R.C.
 Hammond, said Tillerson did not consider quitting this past summer.
 He denied that Tillerson called Trump a “moron.”
 Hammond said he was unaware of the details of Tillerson’s meetings with Pence.